 - Less sickness and bugs

 - Anti aging of the body, both on the inside and out.

 - Feelings of euphoria and bliss

-Beans, legumes and lentils will need to be soaked and sprouted in order for you to eat them raw as they contain compounds that inhibit enzyme function and can actually be toxic.
-Sprouted pulses are in fact a great source of fiber, protein, enzymes, vitamins, and minerals and should definitely be a part of a healthy raw diet.
+Beans, legumes and lentils will need to be soaked and sprouted in order for you to eat them raw because they contain compounds that inhibit enzyme function and can actually be toxic.
+Sprouted pulses are in fact a great source of fibre, protein, enzymes, vitamins and minerals and should definitely be a part of a healthy raw diet.

-Most other foods can, and should be eaten raw and in abundance.
-And many that contain the fat soluble nutrients such as A,D,E and K are better absorbed alongside a little healthy fat as this will greatly aid absorption.
-Examples of such fat soluble foods are:-
+Most other foods can, and should, be eaten raw and in abundance.
+Many that contain the fat soluble nutrients such as A,D,E and K are better absorbed alongside a little healthy fat as this will greatly aid absorption.

 - ALL green leafy vegetables

 - Sweet Potatoes

 Plant Based Sources Of Calcium